pnp/script-samples/docfx/index.md

 # Script Samples

-Find scripts using libraries such as Graph PowerShell SDK, CLI for Microsoft 365, PnP PowerShell and more.
-You can search by entering a keyword or filter by operation.
-If you are looking for different samples, check out the [Microsoft Adoption - Sample Solution Gallery](https://adoption.microsoft.com/en-us/sample-solution-gallery/)
+Find scenarios and scripts here using tools such as ***PnP PowerShell, CLI for Microsoft 365, SPO Management Shell, Graph PowerShell SDK*** and more.
+Are looking for different kind of samples? then check out the [Microsoft Adoption - Sample Solution Gallery](https://adoption.microsoft.com/en-us/sample-solution-gallery/) for all samples from the community.

 *--this will be auto generated--*